“Kill them! All of them!”

 Content with his present achievement, he licked his bloodied sword and smiled devilishly as he watched the look of horror painted on the King and Queen’s faces.
 A shot of realization hit him quickly though, and it made his hands feel bitter cold.

 The stone that King Garlow specifically assigned for him to find was not found in either the King or Queen.
-If anyone should be the bearer of such important relic, it would be the two royals, but Midas could not find it anywhere in them.
+If anyone should be the bearer of such an important relic, it would be the two royals, but Midas could not find it anywhere in them.
 Now, realizing that this could displease the King, he frantically took off and bolted straight towards the royals’ chambers in the hopes of finding the stone there.

 In the west wing of the palace garden, a greenhouse stood unscathed by the turmoil of the main city.
 It was certain that such a secluded place would be left off by the soldiers.
 What harm could plants do?
 However, hiding in the small basement of the greenhouse was the princess of Vhillana, Princess Lianne.
-She was still at the age of eleven, innocent in the perils of life, but she knew fully well that her parents, the King and the Queen, were in grave danger.
+She was still at the age of eleven, innocent in the perils of life, but she knew full well that her parents, the King and the Queen, were in grave danger.
 She knew that she was hid there for her safety.
 Though she wanted to go out and find her parents, the only thing that she could do then was cry silently, painstakingly muffling her voice so as not to be heard by the soldiers passing outside.

 “Father.”
 A boy of fifteen years old approached the King.
-He was riding his own stunning black ivory stallion, holding the same gilded chains and sitting regally like a crown prince would do.
+He was riding his own stunning black ivory stallion, holding the same gilded chains and sitting regally as a crown prince would do.
 The crest of the Regaleria Kingdom was seen stitched on the left side of his princely black suit.
 Though he was still young, the King wanted the prince to be like him, greedy of power and control, thus letting the boy attend on every war he could muster up.

 Prince Ruen was an aloof boy, reserved, with seldom expression on his face.
-Though he had seen the usual look of dread and hardships of the people in every war his father had conjured - seeing the screaming children, the blood oozing in each man’s body and the disrespectful treatment of the women captured - there was not an inch of pity seen on his expression, something that the King was pleased about.
+Though he had seen the usual look of dread and hardships of the people in every war his father had conjured - seeing the screaming children, the blood oozing in each man’s body, and the disrespectful treatment of the women captured - there was not an inch of pity seen on his expression, something that the King was pleased about.

 “You have that look in your eyes my son.
 What is it that interests you?”
 Garlow spoke in a baritone voice.
 He was now lounging in a sofa in a viciously gold-adorned palanquin, with drapes of royal red cloth to cover him from the rays of the sun.
 He was busily eating almonds and chestnuts as if he didn’t have a care in the world that the scenery he was viewing was a horrific one.